Callsheet

 Without code generation

 If you don't want to use codegen, you can define ts-rest calls manually using @callsheet/ts-rest.
-In that setup, add @callsheet/ts-rest and wrap the routes yourself:
+In that setup, add the adapter package your app uses, plus @callsheet/ts-rest, and wrap the routes yourself:

 src/calls.ts